 Host an Annual Game Night on Christmas Eve

 Have people look forward to Christmas Eve with a set of game night activities.
-If your family members are competitive, then this Christmas tradition is suitable for you.
+If your family members are competitive, this Christmas tradition suits you.

 Have plenty of snacks, drinks, and games ready for the night.
 The winner takes all!